heinrichhermann/ai-launchkit-local/README.md

 This project is licensed under the Apache License 2.0 - see the [LICENSE](LICENSE) file for details.

-Based on [AI LaunchKit](https://github.com/freddy-schuetz/ai-launchkit) by Friedemann Schuetz.
+Based on [AI Learning Kit](https://github.com/freddy-schuetz/ai-launchkit) by Friedemann Schuetz.

 ---